wintercms/winter/modules/system/assets/ui/README.md

 # October Storm

-Welcome to the client-side framework designed exclusively for the OctoberCMS back-end area, referred to as *October Storm*.
+Welcome to the client-side framework designed exclusively for the Winter CMS back-end area, referred to as *October Storm*.
 The library is quite large as it has many features and it is not really itended to be used outside of October.

 ## Design consideration